panlm/blog-private-api-gateway-dataflow/TC-private-apigw-dataflow-en.md

 - 6 - To create a custom domain name, you need to match the test domain name `poc.api0413.aws.panlm.xyz` and have a certificate for that domain name in ACM.
 Create mapping and map the domain name to a specific stage.
 If the request URL has path pattern, you need to fill in as well;
 - 7 - To create a Rest type VPC Link, you need to create an NLB and an ALB type Target Group in advance, and register the ALB of the downstream application to this Target Group;
 - 8 - (Optional) Using Lambda authorizer.
 Once the authentication is successful, the necessary information can be obtained from the context ([link](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html#context-variable-reference:~:text=context.authorizer.property)).
 For example, using the Access Token that comes with the Lambda authentication request, after success, the user's specific details can be obtained from the Access Token and provided as a header for direct use by downstream applications;
-- 9 - When request is sent to the Internal ALB, the certificate on Internal ALB is a self-signed certificate and imported into ACM in advance (without full certificate chain in ACM).
+- 9 - When request is sent to the Internal ALB (Use TLD domain name only [link](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains)), the certificate on Internal ALB is a self-signed certificate and imported into ACM in advance (without full certificate chain in ACM).
 There is no problem using such certificate on ALB, but if request comes from API Gateway, problems occurs;
 	- First, API Gateway cannot verify self-signed certificates by default unless `tlsConfig/InsecureSkipVerification` is enabled ([link](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-ssl-certificate-errors/)).
 Certificates will be verified successfully only when it includes full certificate chain in ACM.
 	- Second, each method and resource in each private API needs to be enabled individually via the command line, making work easier through this script ([link](http://aws-labs.panlm.xyz/900-others/990-command-line/script-api-resource-method.html)).
 Also, the format can be modified by exporting `API Gateway extensions` and re-importing the coverage;
 - 10 - Import other APIs that need to be tested and don't forgot to raise the limit of `Resources per API` in advance (default 300, see [link](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) for details);